 Also keep in mind that if a name is seriously offensive, the customer support may decide to banish a character on top of the namelock.
 Depending on the previous entries in the rule violation record, also a very mild entry for a namelock can lead to a banishment or the deletion of the complete account.

 If the rules are violated repeatedly or in a sufficiently serious manner, the corresponding account is banished, which means that it is temporarily excluded both from the game as well as the forum.
 Account banishments come in standard durations of 2 and 7 days.
 Please note that banishments always affect whole accounts, even if the rules were only violated by one of the characters on it.
 Moreover, please keep in mind that any Premium Time lost due to exclusions from the game will not be compensated for.

 IP-banishments are very rare.
 They are an exception in that they do not only affect one account, but in fact a whole IP-address.
 As long as the banishment is active no player can log into Tibia from this IP-address.
 CipSoft reserves the right to temporarily block whole IP-addresses if they see fit to do so.

 Account deletions are the most serious punishment in Tibia.
 They are only handed out if a player has violated the Tibia Rules repeatedly and/or in a very serious manner.
 Please note that unlike other entries in the rule violation record, entries that result in account deletions do not have to be acknowledged by the account user in order to proceed.
 However, as with any other rule violation record entry, players whose accounts are about to be deleted are granted a 60 days complaint period.

-Note: If a Tibia account is deleted, any remaining and already activated Premium Scroll package or Premium Time period it contained when the deletion entry was made is lost and cannot be compensated for.
+Note: If a Tibia account is deleted, any remaining and already activated Premium Time or Tibia Coin packages it contained when the deletion entry was made is lost and cannot be compensated for.